All Episodes

 peter navarro

-He could have been president, he's early read it and a governor, but he already at 31 years old, he's the greatest political organizer in the last 50 years.
+But he already at 31 years old, he's the greatest political organizer in the last 50 years.

 And if you compare him to the two who were there at the top before Charlie Kirk, Ralph Reed on the right, David Axelrod on the left.

-What Ralph Reed did with the Christian coalition is mobilize the Christian right to get out and actually vote.
+What Ralph Reed did with the Christian Coalition is mobilize the Christian right to get out and actually vote.

-The reason why Charlie is head and shoulders above each one of them is he had a much heavier lift, Steve, to mobilize the youth in support of MAGA and Trump and MAGA candidates in Congress, he had to first bring him over to our side.
+To mobilize the youth in support of MAGA and Trump and MAGA candidates in Congress, he had to first bring him over to our side.

 And that was a heavy lift.